 I heat the oven to 200 F and keep the cooked pancakes warm on a baking sheet while I finish the batch, though you could also serve them as you go.
 (This recipe was updated 2.17.20 to ensure that the batter cooks through.)

 - 1/2 cup mashed roasted sweet potato

 - 2 tablespoons melted butter or neutral oil, plus more for cooking

 - 1 teaspoon vanilla

-- Add all ingredients to a blender and blend gently on low just until smooth.
-The batter should be pourable.
+- Add all ingredients to a medium bowl.
+Whisk to combine.
+The batter should be pourable, but thick.

 - Serve warm with syrup, nut butter, or yogurt.

 To cook the sweet potato, place it on a foil-lined pie plate or baking sheet, poke holes with a paring knife, and roast for about an hour at 400 degrees F. Or, peel and dice the sweet potato and place in a heat-proof bowl (a 4-cup glass measuring cup works well) and cover with about 2 inches of water.
 Cook in the microwave until tender, about 5-6 minutes.
 Let cool slightly.
 Drain and mash very smooth with a fork.
 Let cool.
 Measure out 1/2 cup of the mashed sweet potato.